• Skip to primary navigation

 Make the strawberry cheesecake topping

 You will need some strawberries.
-Keep 12 to 15 aside and cut them in half and cut the rest into smaller chunks so they will break down nicely in the syrup.
+Keep a few aside and cut them in half.
+These will be arranged on top of the cheesecake.
+Cut the rest into smaller chunks so they will break down nicely in the syrup.

 You will also need some sugar, lemon juice and more vanilla essence.
 You can use fresh lemon juice if you have a fresh lemon to hand; I didn't have one so I used bottled lemon juice.